duong-vo/redhawknetwork/README.md

     python manage.py runserver
     ```
 3. **Setup the React frontend:**\
-    Open a different terminal and run the following commands
+    a.
+Open a different terminal run the following commands\
+      ```bash
+      # cd into redhawknetwork project
+      cd frontend
+      ```
+    b.
+Move a .env file that we submitted along with other deliverables into the directory

     ```bash
     yarn install
     yarn start